top of page

 Association of Community Mental Health Authorities of Illinois

-Association of Community Mental Health Authorities of Illinois is a partnership of organizations rooted in our communities and accountable to our citizens.
-Our member organizations are comprised of “708” Boards governed by the Illinois Community Mental Health Act and “553” and “377” Boards whose statutory authority derives from public health legislation or legislation specific to intellectual and developmental disabilities.
+The Association of Community Mental Health Authorities of Illinois (ACMHAI) is a partnership of organizations rooted in our communities and accountable to our citizens.
+Member organizations are comprised of “708” Boards governed by the Illinois Community Mental Health Act and “553” and “377” Boards whose statutory authority derives from public health legislation or legislation specific to intellectual and developmental disabilities.

-• Improve the development and delivery of comprehensive services and facilities for person with mental disabilities
+• Improve the development and delivery of comprehensive services and facilities for persons with mental disabilities

 • Promote the exchange of information